libuyu/PhantomDanceDataset/README.md

 4. Setting the input and output paths
    - Open the "Windows" edit box of the Unity editor, find the "Bone mapping" editor and open it.
    - Fill in the input and output paths as directed
-   - Click "Switch" to convert the json data in the dataset to .anim file.
+   - Click "Create Animation Clip!" to convert the json data in the dataset to .anim file.

 5. Playing an animation using the generated .anim file
    - Drag the animation file into the Animation Track of the Timeline.